Artist Statment

-She also works collaboratively with environmental organisations, charities and community initiatives to create illustration, merchandise and visual storytelling that supports conservation and public engagement.
+Alongside my studio practice, I collaborate with environmental organisations, charities and community initiatives to create illustration, merchandise and visual storytelling that supports conservation and public engagement.

 Commissions & Collaborative Projects